Thursdays 9:30am – 11:00am (Mediation Hall)

-Join us for socially-distanced, in-person practice and Dhamma talk every Thursday morning.
+Join us for socially-distanced, in-person practice every Thursday morning.
+These meditation sessions are led by Achan Da or one of our senior practitioners.
+There may or may not be a talk or discussion on Thursday mornings.
 There is limited attendance so advanced registration required.

 While we are making our best efforts to follow expert guidelines for making the environment as safe as possible, the spread of the virus is ultimately beyond our control, so members should make their own determinations whether it is appropriate for them to come.

 We teach and practice a type of meditation known as Mahasati meditation.
 Mahasati in Pali means “great awareness.”
 It is a form of Vipassana or Insight meditation which originates in Southeast Asia.
 Mahasati meditation cultivates self-awareness initially through attention to the movement of the body and, at intermediate and more advanced levels, to the movement of the mind.

 This ultimately leads to a direct and profound understanding of the origins of suffering in human experience and points the way toward ultimate liberation.

 While Mahasati meditation has its roots in Buddhism, it is not necessary to accept any type of religious doctrine in order to practice.
 It is also possible to practice it conjointly with other forms of religious practice.